bclover/real-world-functional-programming-book/part6/validation.md

 ## Adding Success and Failure

-Like `Maybe`, the `Validator` has 2 sub-types, `Success` and `Failure`.
+Like `Maybe`, the `Validation` has 2 sub-types, `Success` and `Failure`.
 They each hold 2 types of data. `Success` holds the data you're validation. `Failure` holds a list of validation errors, typically strings.
 If the data you're validating has 3 errors, the Array inside the `Failure` will have 3 String items.

 Unlike `Maybe`, you can add these types together.
 It's similar to an Array `concat` method: